Fishest/school/notes/sailboat.rst

 complete.
 No need to polish or wax as a new gelcoat is needed first.

 If you have been sailing in saltwater, rinse the boat off after usage (or if beer has been spilled in the cockpit).
+There is a coiled hose located in the port lazarette.

 Make sure the lines are all hanging and not sitting in water to prevent mold and aging the line.